docker/machine/docs/index.md

 `--label`), then so does Docker Machine.

-In addition to this subset of daemon flags which are directly supported, Docker Machine also supports an additional flag, `--engine-flag`, which can be used to specify arbitrary daemon options with the syntax `--engine-flag flagname=value`.
+In addition to this subset of daemon flags which are directly supported, Docker Machine also supports an additional flag, `--engine-opt`, which can be used to specify arbitrary daemon options with the syntax `--engine-opt flagname=value`.
 For example, to specify that the daemon should use `8.8.8.8` as the DNS server for all containers, and always use the `syslog` [log driver](https://docs.docker.com/reference/run/#logging-drivers-log-driver) you could run the following create command:

 ```
 $ docker-machine create -d virtualbox \
-    --engine-flag dns=8.8.8.8 \
+    --engine-opt dns=8.8.8.8 \
-    --engine-flag log-driver=syslog \
+    --engine-opt log-driver=syslog \
     gdns
 ```